IEA 4E TCP-PECTA: Power Electronic Conversion Technology

 - Validation of efficiency potential of different WBG applications

-- Identification of development of a short and long-term roadmap for power devices
+- Identification of development of a short and long-term roadmap for power devices in order to determine a global view.

 - Engaging in international standardization activities (e.g. IEC)